🎠Animation Sequencer

 Blend In/Out

-Specifies an optional duration in seconds to transition the clip in and out.
+Specifies an optional duration in seconds to transition the keyframe in and out.

-This is visualized in the track view by a ramp in and a ramp out.
+The curves are visualized in the track view.
 Drag the square handles to adjust the in and out durations.
 If the keyframe is not overlapping any others, then it blends with the layer below it.
 Ultimately the layers blend with the Default Clip or Animator Controller animation.

 When the keyframe is overlapping another, the two blend together, indicated by the crisscrossing ramps.